amun0905/phase-transitions-and-reductionism/readme.md

 # Reduction of Thermodynamics to Statistical Mechanics

-This repository contains Amun Govil Lie’s undergraduate 2nd year essay for for the module Philosophy of Physics I: Space and Time (5AANB053) at King's College London.
+This repository contains Amun Govil Lie’s summative undergraduate 2nd year essay for for the module Philosophy of Physics I: Space and Time (5AANB053) at King's College London.
 Top-of-class mark received: 79.

 ---